Blue French Bulldog: Facts, Breed Information & Health Issues

 The History of the Blue French Bulldog

-Like other colored Frenchies, the breed originated in England as a toy-sized bulldog.
+Like other colored Frenchies, the French bulldog breed originated in England as a toy-sized bulldog.
 With the Industrial Revolution came a migration from England to Northern France, and the Frenchie was brought to France with their owners.

 Over the years, the toy Bulldogs were crossed with what is thought to be terriers and pugs, and their now-famous bat ears were developed.